rallepalaveev/A2RAM128/README.md

 The benefit of the card is that programs which require 64kB of RAM or more can be used - primarily ProDOS.
 It works from any 50-pin slot with no additional cabling - P&P, however some programs expect that the card is in slot #0, so this is the recommended use.

+V2.0 was created to fullfill the requrements by the Saturn cards to activate the card for writing by two succecutive calls to C0N09.